 If, on the other hand, your objective is the total annihilation of your opponent, you need all your senses around you, not blind rage.
 In his famous novel, James Clavell outlines the deliberate strategy of Lord Toranaga to destroy his last powerful rival and become the Shogun of Japan.
 He speculated that he would simply wait patiently until “one day, he will make one mistake and then, he too will be gone!”
 That strategy entails patience and an unparalleled level of clear sighted vision, not blind rage.

-The second step in controlling anger is to become convinced that anger is a problem and not a solution.
+The second step in controlling anger is to convince your PFR that anger is a problem and not a solution.

 Write down the list.
 Add to that list the things you can do to change each situation.
 Reflect whether you can accept the situation if you can do nothing about it.
 The process may take a couple of hours.
 The action you have taken is to look squarely at the unacceptable aspects of your life.
 When you look directly at those aspects, you will realize that you can live with those problems.
 The sun will rise again, even if the problem is not solved!
 That is a powerful cleansing exercise.
 Acceptance of the harsh realities of life is the third step in controlling anger.
 You will have accepted the pivotal causes of your anger and changed your view of life in just a couple of hours!

 The fourth step in controlling anger is to use the power of your common sense – the attention of your prefrontal regions - to still emotions.
 After you have calmly accepted the limitations of your life, remember that the automatic tendency to anger still remains as LTP circuits in your amygdala.
 You will need to be rid of those impulses one by one as they occur.
-Each time your prefrontal common sense recognizes an anger impulse, its power to control your mind will be stilled.
+Each time it recognizes an anger impulse, your PFR (common sense) gains the power to still the emotion.
+That stilling follows an unfailing logic.

 Become aware of the tell tale anger symptoms.
 Tension in your eye muscles, the rise of foul language in describing the situation are typical symptoms, which you can recognize.
 Recognition of the symptom will still the anger emotion.
 Those will become “Aha” moments of discovery.
 Repetitive practice will make the change permanent and you will have taken the fourth step in controlling anger.